bearnessethity/Conversion-Microservice/README.md

 **Requesting Data**
 1) Create RabbitMQ connection
 2) Generate unqueId
-3) Format recipe as JSON array or objects as described below
+3) Format recipe as JSON array of objects as described below
 4) Stringify JSON recipe
 5) Create generic queue to listen for response from microservice
 6) Send formatted recipe string and uniqueId to queue named 'data' to be passed asynchronously to the microservice.
 Specify that the microservice should **replyTo:** the generic listening queue